Sunak: I’d love to give nurses a pay rise - but we can’t right now

 Refusing to say how rich he was, he said his values – including hard work – mattered.

-The Tories are trailing Labour by more than 20 points in most polls, with the latest poll of polls putting the Conservatives on 27 per cent and the opposition on 48 per cent support.

-The prime minister is also under pressure over mounting Tory sleaze claims, the winter crisis in the NHS, growing public-sector strikes and deepening cost-of-living woes.

-Asked whether the King should invite Meghan and Harry to the coronation, Mr Sunak declined to answer directly but said Charles was an incredible King and the coronation would be superb.
+And asked whether the King should invite Meghan and Harry to the coronation, Mr Sunak declined to answer directly but said Charles was an incredible King and the coronation would be superb.

+He agreed to have another interview at the end of the year to be judged on whether he had succeeded in his ambitions.

 Join our commenting forum